dford-avb/dford-avb.github.io/devdocs-m1/_includes/install/ulimit.md

 To optionally set the value in the user's Bash shell:

-1. If you haven't done so already, switch to the [Magento file system owner]({{ page.baseurl }}/install-gde/prereq/file-sys-perms-over.html).
+1. If you haven't done so already, switch to the [Openmage file system owner]({{ page.baseurl }}/install-gde/prereq/file-sys-perms-over.html).
 2. Open `/home/<username>/.bashrc` in a text editor.
 3. Add the following line: